The Geometric Unitary Kudla Conjecture: Abstract

 \section{Abstract}

-{\tbf Abstract:} We prove that, over an arbitrary imaginary quadratic field, every symmetric formal Fourier--Jacobi series of Hermitian modular forms converges and equals the Fourier--Jacobi expansion of a genuine Hermitian modular form.
-As an application, we show that the Chow-valued Kudla generating series of special cycles on unitary Shimura varieties of signature~$(p,1)$ is modular of weight~$p+1$ for a Weil representation, establishing the geometric unitary Kudla conjecture in arbitrary codimension.
-This removes the modularity hypothesis from the arithmetic inner product formula of Li--Liu. \\[.3\baselineskip]
+{\tbf Abstract:} We prove that, over an arbitrary CM field, every symmetric formal Fourier--Jacobi series converges and equals the Fourier--Jacobi expansion of a genuine Hermitian Hilbert modular form.
+As an application, we show that the Chow-valued Kudla generating series of special cycles on unitary Shimura varieties for Hermitian lattices over CM fields of signature~$(p,1)$ at one infinite place and~$(p+1,0)$ at all others is modular of weight~$p+1$ for a Weil representation, establishing the geometric unitary Kudla Conjecture in arbitrary codimension.
+This removes the modularity hypothesis from the arithmetic inner product formula by Li--Liu. \\[.3\baselineskip]

-\textsf{\textbf{ Kudla conjecture }}
+\textsf{\textbf{ Kudla Conjecture }}

 \ { $\blacksquare$}\ \textsf{\textbf{ Unitary Shimura varieties }}